Objective E6: Increase Awareness Among Residents and Stakeholders of the City’s Environmental Programs, Policies and Initiatives

 How are we doing?

-During the 2005 and 2011 Environmental Attitudes Surveys, participants were read a list of current environmental programs or services the City is administering and asked whether or not they were aware of them.
-The three programs with the highest level of awareness in both years were recycling collection, Transit Windsor and yard waste collection.
+During the 2005, 2011 and 2017 Environmental Attitudes Surveys, participants were read a list of current environmental programs or services the City is administering and asked whether or not they were aware of them.
+The three programs with the highest level of awareness in all three years were recycling collection, Transit Windsor and yard waste collection.

-As detailed in the chart, of the 17 programs compared from 2011 and 2017 survey respondents, five showed an increase in the percent of residents aware of the program.
+As detailed in the chart above, of the 17 programs compared from 2011 and 2017 survey respondents, five showed an increase in the percent of residents aware of the program.
 Twelve programs showed a decrease in the percent of residents aware of the program.

 What is the City of Windsor doing to promote awareness?